methusalah/OpenRTS/README.md

 # Need Help ?
 First, you may want to take a look at the <a href="https://github.com/methusalah/OpenRTS/wiki" target="_blank">wiki</a>.

+Then you will certainly get to the <a href="http://hub.jmonkeyengine.org/c/user-code-projects/openrts" target="_blank">forum</a>.

-Do not hesitate to write to us at openRTS.team@gmail.com
+And of course, you won't hesitate to write to us at openRTS.team@gmail.com

 # How to contribute ?
 You want to participate and make OpenRTS a fully functionnal game engine ?
 The more the merrier !

+### Forum
+<a href="http://hub.jmonkeyengine.org/c/user-code-projects/openrts" target="_blank">The place to start</a>!
+Debates and brainstormings to make OpenRTS a better engine (and to meet the awsome team).

-### GitHub issues
+### GitHub issues, our TODO list
 We've got a gazillion of issues you can work on right now, and we will be happy to add your requested features to the list.

 ### Ressources